wcravens/squirrel_squibble/Sandbox/Redux-Toolkit_Essentials-Tutorial/Part-1_Overview_Concepts.md

 ## Terminology

 **Actions**

 - An action is any plain JavaScript object that has at least a `type` field.
+- The type field should be a string that gives this action a descriptive name, like "todos/todoAdded".
+We usually write that type string like "domain/eventName", where the first part is the feature or category that this action belongs to, and the second part is the specific thing that happened.
 - Often an action object will also carry some 'information', usually via a `payload` field.

 **Action Creator**
   - Essentially a factory function that returns an action object.
 Typically, used so that we don't have to write the